Describe a story someone told you.: IELTS Speaking Cue Card

 Follow up questions

-What do you think is the importance of humility in learning?
+What do you think about the concept of 'emptying your cup'?

-Can you share a personal experience where you had to 'empty your cup'?
+Can you share a personal experience related to this story?

-How can we apply the lesson from the Zen story in our daily lives?
+How can we apply this lesson in our daily lives?

 Cue 1:What was it about?